-They have won a remarkable 26 trophies in European and worldwide competitions; a record 13 European Cup/UEFA Champions League titles, two UEFA Cups, and four UEFA Super Cups.
-They also won a record seven club world championships in international football.
-Check out the Top 20 Real Madrid goalscorers of all-time, with statistics correct to April 25, 2021.
+They have an incredible 28 trophies from European and international tournaments under their belt, including a record 14 European Cup/UEFA Champions League championships, two UEFA Cups, and five UEFA Super Cups.
+Along with it, they set a new record with seven club world championships in international football.
+Take a look at the best 20 Real Madrid scorers of all time, as of August 13, 2022.

 20. Fernando Morientes – 100 goals